openforis/sepal-doc/docs/source/setup/presentation.rst

    Link your SEPAL and GEE accounts in order to read and write to GEE assets from SEPAL.

 In the **User report** pop-up window, you can view the status (used/available) of your processing and storage resources:

--   **Instance spending** refers to the resources used/available to start and run cloud computers.
+-    **Instance spending** refers to the resources used/available to start and run cloud computers;
--   **Storage spending** and **Storage space** refer to the resources used/available for storage in your SEPAL workspace.
+-    **Storage spending** and **Storage space** refer to the resources used/available for storage in your SEPAL workspace; and
 -    **Sessions** refers to any processes in your current session, if you are running any.

 .. thumbnail:: ../_images/setup/presentation/user_report_panel.png
    :title: User report panel